Raademar/rage-react-starter/README.md

 # React, Redux, Typescript example repo.
-## Example repository for using React with Redux as global state manager, written with Typescript as UI solution for the GTA:V framework [RAGE Multiplayer](https://rage.mp).
+### Example repository for using React with Redux as global state manager, written with Typescript as UI solution for the GTA:V framework [RAGE Multiplayer](https://rage.mp).
-### This example repository does not claim to be best practise.
+This example repository does not claim to be best practice.

 ---